 - possibly schizophrenia (Newton-Mann 2017).

-Studies also indicate that females who already have high testosterone at the start of FtM treatments might experience especially strong brain effects from those treatments (e.g., Rametti 2012).
-Some studies suggest that testosterone drugs have stronger brain effects in females exposed to excess testosterone prenatally (Buskens 2016; van Honk 2011).
+Studies indicate that females who already have high testosterone at the start of FtM treatments might experience especially strong brain effects from those treatments (e.g., Rametti 2012).
+Therefore, all of the adverse effects of FtM treatments may be stronger and worse in patients who already had PCOS before getting FtM treatments.
+Patients should be warned about this.